HAIL9000/facter/CONTRIBUTING.md

 ### Create Logical Commits as You Go

 Be sure to add and commit changes as you go, and that your commit messages follow the standard format and are a good description of the changes you've made.
-You may need to squash your commits into a single one.
+You may need to clean up your commits before you submit a pull request.

 ### Run Spec Tests